-According to the National Fire Protection Association (NFPA), all chimneys should be cleaned at least once a year, regardless.
-In the 21st century, preventing a fire in a house is just as important.
-Although most contemporary homeowners use their fireplaces for convenience or have remotely controlled natural gas flames to fuel their fires, most still use wood to burn and are susceptible to creosote buildup in their dampers and ducts.
-Homeowners are urged to inspect their chimneys for creosote buildup and clean if necessary in the spring of each year.
+When it comes to fire safety, prevention is key.
+According to the National Fire Protection Association (NFPA), all chimneys should be cleaned at least once a year, regardless of how often they are used.
+This is especially important for those who use wood to fuel their fires, as creosote buildup in dampers and ducts can be a major fire hazard.
+Homeowners should inspect their chimneys for creosote buildup and clean if necessary in the spring of each year.

-This means that there can be zero clearance to the inside of the chimney and zero clearance to the outside of the chimney.
-Whether you use your chimney regularly or not, you need chimney cleaning to remove buildup and debris.
-Have the tools needed for this DIY chimney cleaning project ready before you start, it will save you time and frustration. .
+Have the tools needed for this DIY chimney cleaning project ready before you start, it will save you time and frustration.